diversen/ppm-project-manager/README.md

 - Add time entries on tasks
 - Overview of time used per week / task / project
 - Mobile and desktop friendly
-- Fast: 100 lighthouse score

-Made so that you can see what you spend your spare time on.

 # Usage